wandb/docs/docs/guides/launch/launch-queue-observability.md

 This plot shows the start and end of every job executed in a time period, with distinct colors for each run.
 This makes it easy to see at a glance what workloads the queue was processing at a given time.

-Use the Select tool in the bottom right of the panel to brush over jobs to see more details in the table below.
+Use the Select tool in the bottom right of the panel to brush over jobs to populate details in the table below.